nayemishan686/nayemishan686/README.md

 ## Hi, I'm Nayem Ishan 😊
 #### Web Designer & Developer

-I am a wave designer and developer.
+I am a web designer and developer.
 I like coding very much.
 Usually, I work with HTML, CSS, Bootstrap, JQuery, WordPress, PHP.
 I have worked on several types of websites and a school management website I created is currently running in a school.
 I have always loved learning new technologies.

 Skills: HTML / CSS / Bootstrap / jQuery / SASS / WordPress / PHP